RohanMathur17/Song-Clustering/README.md

-# Customer-Segmentation-
+# Song-Clustering-
-This Repository contains the code &amp; files of the Customer Segmentation Project for our Data Science Course for the 5th Semester.
+This Repository contains the code &amp; files of the Song Clustering Project for our Data Science Course for the 5th Semester.
 The project is done in R using Rstudio.